mozilla/shield-studies-addon-template/README.md

-# Shield Study Embedded Web Extension Template
+# Shield Study Web Extension Template

 ![CircleCI badge](https://img.shields.io/circleci/project/github/mozilla/shield-studies-addon-template/master.svg?label=CircleCI)

+## Important notice

+### We are moving to Web Extensions

+This is a work in progress branch for [supporting a pure Web Extension workflow in this template](https://github.com/mozilla/shield-studies-addon-template/issues/53).

+## About This Repository

-**Note**: This contains an example [Shield Study](https://wiki.mozilla.org/Firefox/Shield/Shield_Studies) Legacy Add-on.
+**Note**: This contains an example [Shield Study](https://wiki.mozilla.org/Firefox/Shield/Shield_Studies) Web Extension.
 Use this as a template for yours.

 ## Seeing the add-on in action